 While the term “partial hospitalization” sounds extreme, it is actually less intense than inpatient rehab.
 A partial hospitalization program is halfway between inpatient and outpatient treatment, requiring the person being treated to stay during the day for treatment programs but allowing them to return home at night.
 This gives patients more freedom after hours than if they were in an inpatient program.

 Partial hospitalization is good for those who want more intensive treatment but also don’t want to have to commit to staying at a treatment facility continuously.
 This type of program is appropriate for people who have a high likelihood of success and the ability to be more self-directed.
 The presence of a strong support system is also an important factor for success with a partial hospitalization program.

 Outpatient Hydrocodone Rehab

 Outpatient drug rehab involves living at home or in a sober living house and attending treatment activities during the day.
+Unlike partial hospitalization, the person undergoing rehab does not need to spend their entire day in rehab activities and can do what they want with any free time during the day.
 The intensity of the daytime treatment will depend on individual needs and the programs available at the outpatient facility.